 In 1988, a motivated group of medical students got the idea for the Equal Access Clinic.
 With the help of Dr. Watson, the senior associate dean for educational affairs, they worked out a plan to open a weekly clinic offering medical care to those without access.
 The Salvation Army allowed the use of their building in downtown Gainesville, the Alumni Association provided financial support, and with the help of Dr. John Perchalski, the clinic opened its doors in 1992.
 Dental students started volunteering at the clinic in 1997.
 In 1998 the Equal Access Clinic began offering free anonymous HIV testing for all its patients.

-The Equal Access Clinic is now fortunately provided with free access to the facilities at the Family Practice Medical Group at Main Street and at the Gainesville Community Ministry building.
+The Equal Access Clinic is now fortunately provided with free access to the facilities at the Family Practice Medical Group at Main Street and Eastside and at the Gainesville Community Ministry building.
 HIV testing supplies are donated free of charge by the Alachua County Health Department.

 The growth and success of our clinic can be attributed to the many passionate and compassionate volunteers that take part in this project.
-Volunteers include students and faculty from many health disciplines including: undergraduate, medicine, dentistry, pharmacy, public health, social work, clinical psychology, and physical therapy.
+Volunteers include students and faculty from many health disciplines including: undergraduate, medicine, dentistry, pharmacy, public health, social work, clinical psychology, physical therapy, and occupational therapy.
 In addition, many of the administrative staff from the Department of Community Health and Family Medicine at UF provide the much needed and appreciated support for our clinic.